ucl-bug/ust-sart/README.md

 # ust-sart
-Code for reconstructing 2D sound speed maps from time-of-flight data using straight-ray-SART
+Code for reconstructing 2D sound speed maps from time-of-flight data using straight-ray-SART.